3v1n0/zsh-bash-completions-fallback/README.md

 Make sure you load this after other plugins to prevent their completions to be replaced by the (simpler) bash ones.

-Not all the bash completions can work properly, as per missing `compopt` support.
+Not all the bash completions can work as they were in bash, as per missing `compopt` support, that may be used to control the output or avoid adding spaces.
+However this could be implemented at later times.

 Requirements